yope/cbgelite/README.md

 Currently working screens:

+ * [1] Launch/front view
+ * [2] Buy/Sell cargo
  * [4] Equip Ship
  * [5] Galactic Chart
  * [6] Short Range Chart
  * [7] Data on target system
+ * [8] Price chart
  * [9] Status screen

+Screens [2]...[4] are only available when docked in a space station.

 Use the short range chart to select a target system (use configured roll/pitch controls to move the cursor).
 The cicrle indicates the range of your current fuel level.
 You cannot directly get to a system that is outside of this circle.
 The press [7] to view some interesting data on the selected planet.
 You can also access most of these screens while flying.

+Pressing [2], you can buy or sell cargo at the current system market prices.
+To buy one unit of cargo, highlight the item you want to buy from the menu by moving the joystick or keyboard *ROLL* controls, then press the *FIRE* button.
+To sell one unit of cargo, use either the *ARM MISSILE* or *FIRE MISSILE* button.

+If you have enough money (Bitcoin) and want to buy some equipment for your ship, press [4].
+You will see a list of items available on the current system.
+Depending on the Tech-Level of the current system, you may have more or less items available.
+Highlight the item you want to add to your ship by using the *ROLL* controls.
+Press the *FIRE* button to select.
+You will be either asked to confirm the purchase by pressing *FIRE* a second time (or change to a different screen to cancel), or in case of a laser cannon select the direction you want it to fire.
+For example if you add extra pulse lasers to the *rear* of your ship, you will be able to operate (fire) the laser cannon while looking out of the rear view.

 Press [1] to launch from the space station of the planet you start on (Lave).
 Use the throttle to adjust speed, and you *roll* and *pitch* controls to maneuver